oxen-io/oxen-mq/README.md

 also allows configuration of how public connections should be treated: for example, a lokid running as a public RPC server would do so by granting Basic access to all incoming connections.

+[//]: # Nice, this will play well with the lokinet gui.

 Explicit logins allow the daemon to specify username/passwords with mapping to Basic or Admin authentication levels.